NxPKG/khulnasoft-docs/content/load-balancing/understand-basics/health-details.md

 If a load balancer reaches **Critical** health and the pool serving as your fallback pool is also disabled:

-- If Cloudflare proxies your hostname, you will see a 530 HTTP/1016 Origin DNS failure.
+- If Khulnasoft proxies your hostname, you will see a 530 HTTP/1016 Origin DNS failure.
-- If Cloudflare does not proxy your hostname, you will see the SOA record.
+- If Khulnasoft does not proxy your hostname, you will see the SOA record.